MarkMeltzer/household-dashboard/README.md

  - Passwords should also be hashed client-side to protect passwords sent over insecure connections.
  - The WeekList component is getting a bit crowded.
 Top and bottom sections should be spun of into their own components.
  - Currently login tokens do not expire.
- - Updating a weeklist should be done using a PUT request rather than a POST.
+ - ~~Updating a weeklist should be done using a PUT request rather than a POST.~~
  - Implement cleanup of useEffect fetches.
  - Create a logo/favicon
  - Salt is appended to hash, so doesn't need to be saved seperatly.
  - Flask is still running in development mode.
+ - Navigating directly to an existing URL below the root gives a 404.
+ - In weekList edit mode the list is not shown in columns like in the view mode.

 # Future features
 - Save meals as proper objects in database with information on recipes, ingredients, vegetarian etc